luckymrwang/ingress-nginx/docs/deploy/baremetal.md

 test-ingress   myapp.example.com             80
 ```

-Despite the fact there is no load balancer providing a public IP address to the Ingress-Nginx Controller, it is possible
+Despite the fact there is no load balancer providing a public IP address to the NGINX Ingress controller, it is possible
 to force the status update of all managed Ingress objects by setting the `externalIPs` field of the `ingress-nginx`
 Service.

 !!! warning
-    There is more to setting `externalIPs` than just enabling the Ingress-Nginx Controller to update the status of
+    There is more to setting `externalIPs` than just enabling the NGINX Ingress controller to update the status of
     Ingress objects.
 Please read about this option in the [Services][external-ips] page of official Kubernetes
     documentation as well as the section about [External IPs](#external-ips) in this document for more information.